The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Impact of stellar variability and star spots

 $F_{spotted}(\f, \lambda, T ) = (1-\f)F_{5000}(\lambda) + \f FT (\lambda)$ where we have ignored limb-darkening.

 We then compute the resulting flux relative to the spot-free case for a given observational setup:

 where $L_i(\lambda)$ is the combined instrument, filter and detector throughput for observational setup $i$.
 Where available, we used resolved transmission curves, linearly interpolated to the resolution of the MARCS spectra.
-Otherwise we used top-hat transmission functions, specifying only the minimum and maximum wavelengths.
+Otherwise we used top-hat functions for the relative spectral response curve (in W/nm), specifying only the minimum and maximum wavelengths.

 To combine the out-of-transit photometry from different observatories, we need the ratio between the amplitude of the brightness variations in two observational setups.
 This is given by:

 We report these ratios in Table \ref{factor}, where $i$ is always the APT.
 Note that the value of $\f$ has minimal impact on the amplitude ratios, provided $\f<< 1$.
 We used $\f$ = 0.01 to obtain the ratios reported in the table.